By: Sara Zendehnam, Fox 2 KTVU News Reporter

 With your help, we can host even more catalyst opportunities like Brothers Code throughout the year.

 The cost of Brothers Code is roughly $100 per student.
 Thanks to the generosity of our partners from Kapor Center for Social Impact, along with event sponsors Kaiser Permanente, CISCO, Berkeley Engineering, Blue California, CSAA Insurance Group and Microsoft, we were able to to keep this event entirely free for all attendees.
-Consider making a tax-deductible contribution in support of The Hidden Genius Project. $100 donation today sponsors one youth at a future catalyst program like Brothers Code.
+Consider making a tax-deductible contribution in support of The Hidden Genius Project.
+A $100 donation today sponsors one youth at a future catalyst program like Brothers Code.

 Our goal is to serve an additional 500 students next year—that’s $50,000.